 While new car dealers like return business and will usually do their best to repair a car to satisfy their customer, dealers and manufacturers are very aware of lemon laws and try to avoid their application.
-That may include playing games with the records to make it seem like lemon laws do not apply.
+In the few states with used car lemon laws, a dealership won't have the backing of the manufacturer, and may attempt to play games with service times and records to make it seem like lemon laws do not apply.

-If you have a recurring problem with your car, make sure that it is noted on your request for repairs that it is the same problem you had before.
+If the dealership or manufacturer won't give you paperwork, record that fact.
+If you have a recurring problem with your car, make sure that you or the dealership records on your request for repairs that it is the same problem you had before.
 Don't let the dealership claim that you in fact had several different problems with your car to avoid the application of the law, based upon what they write on the repair records.

 Make sure you also maintain your vehicle, and engage in appropriate use.
 Keep copies of your maintenance records.
-Manufacturers may try to avoid responsibility for lemon vehicles by blaming the problems on the purchaser.
+Manufacturers and dealerships may try to avoid responsibility for lemon vehicles by blaming the problems on the purchaser.

-You may be angry with the manufacturer for selling you a "lemon" car, but if you wish to make a lemon law claim you must let the manufacturer try to fix the problem.
-If you don't let the manufacturer attempt to repair the vehicle, you will lose your lemon law protections.
+You may be angry with the manufacturer for selling you a lemon vehicle, but if you wish to succeed with a lemon law claim you must let the manufacturer try to fix the problem.
+If you don't permit the attempt to repair the vehicle, you will lose your lemon law protections.